Jamie Spears suspended as conservator of Britney Spears - KTVZ

 Britney Spears scored a legal victory Wednesday in her fight to regain control of her life.

-A Los Angeles judge has suspended Jamie Spears, the singer’s father, as conservator of her estate and designated a temporary replacement selected by the singer and her attorney to oversee her finances.
+A Los Angeles judge suspended Jamie Spears, the singer’s father, as conservator of her estimated $60 million dollar estate and designated a temporary replacement to oversee her finances.

 Mathew Rosengart, attorney for Britney Spears, described the elder Spears as a “cruel, toxic and abusive man,” adding his client wants him out “today.”

+Rosengart said the singer, who did not attend Wednesday’s hearing, would like an orderly transition and an opportunity to put a plan in place to terminate her conservatorship altogether in the next 30 to 45 days.

+Judge Penny set a court date to consider that request on November 12.
+An additional hearing was scheduled for December 13 to address other outstanding matters in the case.

-Britney Spears made powerful plea in June to end her 13-year conservatorship, detailing numerous personal restrictions she has lived with and describing the court-ordered arrangement as “f—ing cruelty.”
+Over the summer, Britney Spears made a powerful plea to end the court-ordered arrangement, describing the way her father has managed her conservatorship as “f—ing cruelty.”

 Jamie Spears has served has conservator of his daughter’s estate since its inception.
 He was also the conservator of her person, overseeing her health and medical issues until he stepped aside in 2019.
-That’s when Jodi Montgomery was appointed conservator of Spears’ person, a position she still holds.
+Jodi Montgomery was appointed conservator of Spears’ person at that time, a position she still holds.

+Supporters of Spears gathered outside the courthouse celebrated developments from the hearing on Wednesday.

 The-CNN-Wire